SqmL1/Grisk/README.md

 3. Use flask or Django for the web framework
 4. Allow for a user interface with a GUI
 5. Use Sqlite for database storage
+6. Connect to papertrading via API to speculate results